Username or Email Address

 Unlike the previous campaign, we wanted to focus on showcasing the benefits of the role, something of which people were less aware, rather than the daunting elements, which was relentlessly covered by the press.
 The role was positioned as valuable, with the aim of changing public perceptions and making more people aware of the work that prison officers do, celebrating this hidden service.

 The copy in our creative set out the challenge and how the prison officer, a trained professional, deals with it.
 The visuals use prison officers from a range of backgrounds engaging in their work in a social setting.
 To reinforce this messaging, the campaign also developed creative collateral recruitment toolkits for prison HR Business Partners.
-The toolkit, which includes posters, banners and leaflets showing trained professionals working as a team with purpose and
+The toolkit, which includes posters, banners and leaflets showing trained professionals working as a team with purpose and pride, have also been used for external careers events specific to different campaigns.

 The repositioning of the role and the messaging used in our creative was further implemented through: